 By Eleanor Grano, Community Outreach and Youth Engagement Coordinator at Jane’s Due Process

-Last year, Jane’s Due Process answered 1,117 texts from young people seeking support in navigating parental involvement laws for abortion, contraception, and STI testing and treatment.
+Last year, Jane’s Due Process answered 1,117 texts from young people seeking support in navigating parental involvement laws for abortion and birth control.
 This was a 362% increase from 2017.
 Additionally, there was a 25% increase in website visits and a 98% increase in Instagram followers.
-These statistics indicate that more teens, their supporters, and others are searching for ways beyond a phone call to access the information they need to be able to exercise their right to bodily autonomy.
+These statistics indicate that more teens are searching for ways to access the information they need to be able to exercise their right to bodily autonomy.

 Established in 2001, Jane’s Due Process is the only 24-hour judicial bypass hotline in the United States that provides immediate, unbiased, and non-judgemental information to teens navigating parental involvement laws.
 Being able to access unbiased information about pregnancy options that include abortion is especially important for teens growing up in a state like Texas where 84% of public schools do not teach comprehensive sex education.

 In 2017, Jane’s Due Process established a text hotline.
 This unique use of technology engages, educates, and informs young people about their reproductive rights in a way that feels most comfortable for them.
 A former Jane’s Due Process Client, Veronika Granado explained how the text hotline played a major role in feeling supported when she first learned that she was pregnant in Diginomica: